Moyer Creek

 Moyer Creek starts at Wheelock Pond near Jerusalem Hill, New York.
 Past Gulph, New York Moyer Creek follows a deep ravine, the Frankfort Gorge, south towards Frankfort, New York before converging with the Mohawk River in Frankfort, New York.
 The headwaters of Moyer Creek rise within a half mile of the source of the Unadilla River which is the most northerly headwater source of the Susquehanna and the closest to the Mohawk River.

+Moyeria, a fossil (Palaeozoic) unicell organism (an euglenid) was found in outcrops located near the Moyer Creek and has been named after it.